Desert Island Jukebox: My 300 Favorite 45s of the 1960s (Part 6 of 10)

 1965

-One of a handful of Brat Pack-worthy originals composed in the latter part of the decade for Sir Francis and his Palm Springs mob by Nancy Sinatra’s cosmic cowboy of a musical partner and Oklahoma ex-pat, Lee Hazelwood.
-This one, like so many of the others, a delicious mix of the old and new, remains my absolute favorite Dean Martin tune of all time; one that is both perfect for the man’s syrupy delivery and entirely in keeping with his sleepy-eyed and often laconic stage demeanor.
+One of a handful of Brat Pack-worthy originals composed in the latter part of the decade for Sir Francis and his Palm Springs mob by Nancy Sinatra’s cosmic cowboy, Lee Hazelwood.
+This one, like so many of the others, a delicious mix of the old and new, remains my favorite Dean Martin tune of all time, one that is both perfect for the man’s syrupy delivery and entirely in keeping with his sleepy-eyed and often laconic stage demeanor.

 Leave a Reply